 Translator: He's saying...
-Jesus can you beat these guys... he's telling the captain it's been an honour to serve with him...
+Jesus can you beat these guys... he's telling the captain it's been an honor to serve with him...

-- Before their Heroic Sacrifice, Lorana and Thrass clasp hands and have this exchange.
+- Outbound Flight: Before their Heroic Sacrifice, Lorana and Thrass clasp hands and have this exchange.

 - Elven soldiers, who go without a name, in Salvatore's The Hunters Blades saga of Drizzt.
 They are surrounded by orcs and know that they will die, they all come to this realization together and share an unspoken moment, served with just a nod, and then they Hold the Line.
 Very touching.